A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 The Ritz Restaurant

 If only luxury dining will do, head to The Ritz Restaurant.
-This is fine dining in an opulent setting with marble, chandeliers, and golden touches that's a byword for top quality.
-Seasonal British ingredients are used to prepare British and French classics like beef wellington and lamb cutlets.
-Indulge even more with a lavish tasting menu.
+This is fine dining in a plush setting with marble, chandeliers, and golden touches that's a byword for top quality.
+Seasonal British ingredients are used to prepare British and French classics like beef Wellington and lamb cutlets.
+You can indulge even more with a lavish tasting menu.

 Pioneering British cooking

 Opened in 1994 in a disused smokehouse, St. John continues to be a major player on the food scene in London.
-It has held a Michelin star for over 10 years and is credited with the revival of offal dishes.
+The Smithfield original has held a Michelin star for over ten years and is credited with the revival of offal dishes.
 Expect hearty British cooking here, with daily-changing menus offering something new on every visit.

 Hunan